VarunB453/TravelSafetyApp/README.md

-# Travel_Safety_App 🆘
+# Travel Safety App 🆘

-Travel Safety App - A blockchain-based safety reporting system for travelers
+A blockchain-based safety reporting system for travelers

 ---